We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 Vancouver has no problems with accommodating visitors with dietary restrictions.
 Whether you are vegan, vegetarian, pescatarian, or potato-and-meat-eater, you can always find multiple restaurants, cafés, and food stands serving delicious meals that suit your taste buds.

-Remember those puzzled faces of waiters and cashiers looking oddly or in sympathy every time you ask for veggie sushi or soup cooked with water or vegetarian broth as opposed to chicken or beef broth?
+Remember those puzzled faces of waiters and cashiers looking oddly or in sympathy every time you ask for veggie sushi or soup cooked with water or vegetarian broth and not chicken or beef broth?
 In Vancouver, you can surely bid farewell to all of them.
 I never had to compromise with what I wanted to eat and what was served.
-And it was more than enough reasons for me to fall in love with Vancouver again and again.
+For me, it’s a big reason to want to come back to Vancouver again and again.

 I’m not a big fan of street food.
 On the contrary, it always comes as my last choice.
-In Vancouver, though, the old preferences were placed aside.
-“What will you eat?” – asked my husband as we were driving in the downtown area.
+In Vancouver, though, these old preferences were placed aside.
+“What will you eat?”
+Roshan was trying to find a place where we could grab a bite before resuming our exploration of the downtown area.
 “Anything vegan,” – my answer was quicker than I could think.

 Yelp came in handy.
 One option got my attention right away.
 Vegan sandwiches from Loving Hut Express with one $ next to them looked very appealing on the picture.
 Reviews also suggested that those were the best vegan goodies in Vancouver.

 Little did we know that Loving Hut Express was a street food vendor located near a dock in Yaletown.
 Great or not so great… But the parking was paid, and we were hungry.
-Thus, this vegan spot received our orders in no time.
-Approximately 15 minutes later, we finally got our hands on the food.
+In no time, this vegan spot received our orders.
+Approximately 15 minutes later, we got our hands on the food.
 I could swear it was the best vegan street food I had ever tried up to that point.

-I loved these street treats in Vancouver, and so did my husband who, by the way, is very picky when it comes to food.
+I loved these street treats in Vancouver, and so did my husband who is very picky when it comes to food.
 His theory is: “When you pay for the food, it’s gotta to be good.”
 He is definitely right.
 And Vancouver got everything right with its vegan street food.

 9. Cold Weather and Hot Drinks

-Despite common sense, I fell in love with the overcast weather in Vancouver.
+Unexpectedly, I fell in love with the overcast weather of Vancouver.
 Its chilly mornings and windy evenings were so lovely.
 I enjoyed sitting outside, breathing in fresh air, and sipping hot chocolate.
 Even a cup of hotel’s black tea, accompanied by the sound of the heavy rain outside, tasted so much better.

 10. Maple Syrup

 When in Canada, you ought to try maple syrup.
 Even though Quebec is a primary producer of this signature liquid that goes so well with warm pancakes, Vancouver is also ahead of the game.
 Like any true Canadian cities, it has more than enough maple syrup to satisfy tons of its devoted fans.
-One serving of the warm pancakes with signature maple syrup makes you forever fall in love with Vancouver.
-It’s, what you call it, love at first spoon.
+One serving of the warm pancakes with this signature sweetener on a cold day, and you will irreversibly fall in love with Vancouver.
+It’s love from first spoon in its purist form.